Belkis Florentina Izquierdo Torres: Biography

 Izquierdo Torres recognised territory as being a victim of the conflict within the JEP's framework, citing damage caused by oil spills, anti-personnel mines, glyphosate spraying, and illegal mining, largely on indigenous lands.
 Case 02 of the JEP formally recognised Katsa-Su and Eperara Euja territories as victims of the conflict.
 Case 09, which included primarily indigenous, Afro-Colombian and Romani victims, led to Izquierdo Torres calling publicly for "inter-justice dialogue" between the Colombian judiciary and marginalised groups.

 In 2024, lawyers for several FARC leaders filed for a recusal of Izquierdo Torres, stating she lacked impartiality.
 The evidence cited against her included comments made in 2021 where she called for an end to the "continued denial" from FARC of committing crimes during the conflict; and her indigenous background, which they stated meant she was biased against the defendants in a trial considering whether FARC had committed crimes against humanity following the massacre of 27 Awa-Kwaiker people in Nariño.
 The recusal attempt was criticised as a "defence strategy" and not upheld by JEP.

-In 2025, Izquierdo Torres was named as Jurist of the Year by the Centre for International Human Rights at Pritzker School of Law in recognition of her "visionary jurisprudence recognising the rights of Indigenous communities and the environment".
+In 2025, Izquierdo Torres was named as Jurist of the Year by the Centre for International Human Rights at Northwestern University's Pritzker School of Law in recognition of her "visionary jurisprudence recognising the rights of Indigenous communities and the environment".

 A documentary about Izquierdo Torres' life, Aty Seikuinduwa: A Judge Between Worlds, focuses on her spiritual and legal journey.